 What is a Decision Tree?

-A decision tree is a diagram used by decision-makers to determine action process or display statistical probability.
-It provides an effective and simple way for people to understand the potential choices of decision-making and the range of possible outcomes based on a series of problems.
+A decision tree is a diagram used by decision-makers to determine the action process or display statistical probability.
+It provides a practical and straightforward way for people to understand the potential choices of decision-making and the range of possible outcomes based on a series of problems.
 Decision trees usually start with a single node and then decompose into additional nodes to show more possibilities (such as choosing the two sides of a coin).
 The farthest branch on the tree represents the final result.
-Decision makers eventually weigh each action plan against the risks in order to make the final choice.
+Decision-makers eventually weigh each action plan against the risks to make the final choice.
 Moreover, a tree can be created longer or shorter in length as needed.

 Decision Tree Key Symbols

 Understanding decision tree symbols will help you read a decision tree easily, you need to pay attention to the following nodes and symbols:

 What are the Advantages and Drawbacks of Decision Trees?